 You can also get there by ferry until Dala and then opt for a motorbike or a cab from there to Ale Ywa beach.
 But I wouldn’t recommend this as it is too time-consuming.

-One of the most popular beaches near Yangon is Nyaung Chaungtha.
+One of the most popular beaches in Myanmar that is near Yangon is Nyaung Chaungtha.
 It is crowded with locals on holidays and weekends, which makes it looks like some carnival.
 The Thingyan Water Festival is a very popular event that draws thousands of locals to Nyaung Chaungtha.

 The beach closes with the start of monsoon until October and remains open until April/May, which gives an option for the Yangon day trip for travelers during the peak season.